JavDomGom/Polyglots/README.md

 Here is the question of this whole matter.
 We have run the `ls` program with the` -lrt` flags and have finally run the `exit` statement to force an exit from the program.
 The conclusion is that by using this information hiding technique I could run a program that would perform some unwanted action instead of executing these simple commands, on my computer or on other people's computers.

+## Ejecución de scripts
+En la carpeta `ShellScript` de este repositorio encontrarás una versión de la foto original llamada `dog_shellscript.jpg` en la que he añadido la ejecución de un script `Bash` al que he llamado `.8.z]` sin extensión, oculto y con un nombre que ayuda a pasar un poco más desapercibido entre los carácteres ASCII.
+Lo único que hace este script es imprimir un mensaje que dice "*Formatting disk drive ...*" y mostrar una barra de progreso (fake), en realidad no hace nada malo, solo es un ejemplo.

+## Script execution
+In the `ShellScript` folder of this repository you will find a version of the original photo called `dog_shellscript.jpg` in which I have added the execution of a `Bash` script to which I have called `.8.z]` without extension, hidden file and with a name that helps to pass a little more unnoticed among the ASCII characters.
+The only thing this script does is print a message that says "*Formatting disk drive ...*" and show a progress bar (fake), it doesn't actually do anything wrong, it's just an example.

 ## Acknowledgment
 My thanks to Dr. Alfonso Muñoz for the keynote talk from [RootedCON](https://www.rootedcon.com/) and [documentation](https://github.com/mindcrypt/polyglot), and [Abraham Pasamar](https://twitter.com/apasamar) for [this](https://www.youtube.com/watch?v=0S61uzx-Efk&t=) explanatory video.